Get in contact with the Owl House during office hours.

 and closed on December 25.

-Tickets may be purchased at the visitors’ centre entrance in Martin Street, and cost R60 for the Owl House only,
+Tickets may be purchased at the visitors’ center entrance in Martin Street, and cost R60 for the Owl House only,

 and R85 for the Owl House and Kitching Fossil Centre.